 Why it matters

-Law firms handle sensitive client information, and remote work adds extra risks.
-Proper security tools protect data and reduce liability.
+Law firms handle highly sensitive information, and remote work introduces additional risks.
+Proper security and compliance tools help protect client data, ensure regulatory compliance, and reduce the firm’s liability in case of cyberattacks or breaches.

 Recommended tools